davised/get_assemblies/README.rst

 PhD/Masters students and undergraduates are especially encouraged to submit issues if they are having trouble using this software.

-This software is written in python but has a perl dependency.
+This software is written in python.
 I'm happy to help those who are having trouble with software installs.

 Windows users, please install WSL to make use of this software.
 Using a Linux